 • Spanish: Ella quiere que yo escriba

-• Portuguese: Ela quer que eu digite
+• Brazilian Portuguese: Ela quer que eu digite

 • Italian: Lei vuole che io scriva